 Assets Held in Joint Tenancy

-When a property is held in joint tenancy, it means that it is owned equally by multiple parties; therefore, if a joint tenant dies, the surviving tenant(s) automatically receive the deceased tenant’s interest in the property.
 An advantage of joint tenancy versus some of the other ways of holding title is that property held in joint tenancy generally is not subject to probate.
-Nevertheless, there are instances in which a property once held in joint tenancy could be subject to probate and/or intestate succession (e.g., if the only surviving joint tenant dies without a will or if a joint tenant deed is successfully contested and there is no prior valid will disposing of the property).
+Nevertheless, there are instances in which a property once held in joint tenancy could be subject to probate and/or intestate succession (e.g., if the only surviving joint tenant dies without a will or if a joint tenant deed is challenged successfully and there is no prior valid will disposing of the property).

 Transfer-on-Death Assets and Payable-on-Death Assets

 Transfer-on-death assets (such as securities or vehicles with a designated beneficiary) and payable-on-death assets (such as bank accounts and life insurance policies with a designated beneficiary) are generally excluded from intestate succession because they have beneficiary designations.
-In other words, they are assets that the decedent had designated via a deed or another type of legally valid document to either be paid or transferred to a specific beneficiary upon their death.
+In other words, they are assets that the decedent had designated via a deed or another type of legally valid document to either be paid or transferred directly to a specific beneficiary upon their death.

 Assets Held in Trust